zusei/whitepaper/04_The_Technology_Stack/04_1_Proof_of_Presence_Consensus.md

 ## Conclusion

 Zusei's Proof of Presence is not just "location tracking."
-It is a **Cryptographic Proof of Physics.** By combining satellite data, local radio waves, and a time-locked visual handshake, we ensure that every $Z-WATT minted represents a genuine human interaction with the physical energy grid.
+It is a **Cryptographic Proof of Physics.** By combining satellite data, local radio waves, and a time-locked visual handshake, we ensure that every ZP minted represents a genuine human interaction with the physical energy grid.